ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

     ![Full clone of template done](images/g024/pve_node_template_full_clone_done.png "Full clone of template done")

-    See how all the details in the `Summary` view are the same as what the original template had (like the `Notes` for instace).
+    See how all the details in the `Summary` view are the same as what the original template had (like the `Notes` for instance).

 ## Set an static IP for the main network device (`net0`)